MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 - **Extending support for viewing MIP Protected PDF Files to different sovereignties (including GCCH).** Sovereign cloud customers (including GCCH) will be able to open MIP protected PDF content in Microsoft Edge.
 This change will be available in the Microsoft Edge built-in PDF reader powered by Adobe Acrobat and the legacy Microsoft Edge PDF engine. **Note:** This feature is an experiment.
 Admins can use the feature flag "**msMIPSovereigntyPdfViewSupport**" to test this feature.

+- **Copilot Page Context Policies.** To summarize and answer questions based on page context in Microsoft Edge, Copilot needs to be able to access the page content.
+We're providing two new policies to offer more flexibility for admins to customize Edge page context access across Copilot chats in Edge sidebar.
+   - [CopilotPageContext](/deployedge/microsoft-edge-policies#copilotpagecontext) - Control Copilot access to page contents for Microsoft Entra ID profiles.
+   - [CopilotCDPPageContext](/deployedge/microsoft-edge-policies#copilotcdppagecontext) - Control Copilot with Commercial Data Protection access to page contents for Microsoft Entra ID profiles.
+   - The [DiscoverPageContextEnabled](/deployedge/microsoft-edge-policies#discoverpagecontextenabled) policy is deprecated in Edge version 124 and will be obsoleted in Edge version 127.

 ### Policy updates